-When making a Check, a Player must roll one of their three Aptitude Dice.
-Each of these dice correspond to one of their character's three Aptitudes: Body, Mind, or Specialty.
+When attempting an action that has the potential to fail, the player will roll one of three dice.
+Each of these dice correspond to one of their character's three Aptitudes:

 The Body Aptitude is the representation of a creature's physical attributes.
 It is used to resolve all physical actions and represents the entire scope of a creature's physical capabilities.